The flippers of a whale and the fins of a fish are examples of

 Which of the following is NOT a function of the …

-Which of the following is lacking in the diet of …
+Which of the following organisms is mainly found in the …